 Use a microloan when:

-⇨ You need a small amount for your business, and you’re confident that you can repay in a few months.
+- Your business is established and you only need a small amount (and you’re confident that you can repay in a few months)

 Use a personal loan when: